 Process

-We deliver our services in line with the RIBA Plan of Work, the industry-standard framework that organises the planning, design and construction of buildings into stages.
-The stages fall into three broad phases: concept design & planning (Stages 1–3), technical (Stage 4), and construction (Stages 5–6).
-We can provide a full service from the inception of a project through to handover of the completed build, or tailor our involvement to a defined part of the process.
-At each stage, we agree a clear scope before work begins.
+We deliver our services in line with the RIBA Plan of Work, the industry-standard framework that organises the process of designing and constructing buildings into stages.
+The stages fall into three broad phases: concept design & planning (Stages 1–3), technical design (Stage 4), and construction (Stages 5–6).
+We can provide a full service from the first conversations through to handover of the completed build, or tailor our involvement to a part of the process.

-The guide below provides an overview of the process and and what you can expect each stage, from the very beginning of a project through to a completed build.
+The guide below provides an overview of each stage and what you can expect from the very beginning of a project through to a completed build.

 The RIBA Plan of Work